DaveKlassen/chatversial/README.md

 ### This is a multi Topic/Room Chat Server created in Java

 The chat uses WebSockets to communicate with clients, and internally JMS is used to track the messages sent to different Chat Rooms/Topics.
-Anytime a user connects to a Topic/Room the receive the last 10 messages sent.
+Anytime a user connects to a Topic/Room they receive the last 10 messages sent.

 To build the Service you must have Maven installed, and can just type: